U.S. Signs Off On Tariffs, Angering Trade Partners

 Canada And Mexico Exempted From Tariffs On Steel, Aluminum Imports

-China has been singled out as a prime target of the new policy and Beijing has said it "firmly opposes" the tariffs and has in the past threatened retaliation.
+China has been singled out as a prime target of the new policy, and Beijing has said it "firmly opposes" the tariffs and has in the past threatened retaliation.

 However, as NPR's Anthony Kuhn notes, "Despite China's objections, the tariffs are not likely to do it much damage, since less than 2 percent of China's steel exports go to the U.S."